kchang2/deep-learning-HGCal/README.md

 Follow the instruction sfrom the reco-ntuple [README](https://github.com/kchang2/reco-ntuples).

 ### Running the second option
-The program runs by python standards
+The program runs by python standard
 ``` python root_processor.py ```

 If you want to run it with a script to loop through all the files at once, just specific the parameters within script.py and run that instead